NethermindEth/juno/.github/pull_request_template.md

 ## Types of changes

-_Leave only the ones that describe your changes, remove the rest.
-Can remove this line too_
+_Leave only items that describe your changes, remove the rest.
+Remove this line too._

 - Bugfix (non-breaking change which fixes an issue)
 - New feature (non-breaking change which adds functionality)